Home

 Scala

 Tuple.
-In a Scala tuple we can combine 2 values in a single unit.
-We can combine a string and an integer with some simple syntax.
-The tuple is a single variable.
+In Scala 3.3, a tuple combines 2 or more values in a single unit.
+For example, we can combine a string and an integer with some simple syntax.

 With tuples, we build abstractions over related values.
 This helps simplify many parts of our Scala programs.
 A function can return more than 1 value in a tuple.